-To isolate the effect of \method\ from cross model knowledge transfer and to ensure that the observed gains are not simply the consequence of a stronger model guiding a weaker one, we conduct an ablation study using two models from the same family with different scales: \textbf{LLaMA-3.2-1B-Instruct} and \textbf{LLaMA-3.2-3B-Instruct}.
-Both models are jointly fine tuned on MATH-500-Numeric following the exact \method\ procedure described in \Cref{sec.model}, including PMI based modulation, model order shuffling across epochs, and same optimization setup.
+To isolate the effect of \method\ from cross-model knowledge transfer and to ensure that the observed gains are not simply the consequence of a stronger model guiding a weaker one, we conduct an ablation study using two models from the same family with different scales: \textbf{LLaMA-3.2-1B-Instruct} and \textbf{LLaMA-3.2-3B-Instruct}.
+Both models are jointly fine-tuned on MATH-500-Numeric following the \method\ procedure described in \Cref{sec.model}, including PMI-based modulation, model-order shuffling across epochs, and the same optimization setup.

-Figure~\ref{fig:ablation-math500} reports the pre training and post training accuracies for both models.
+Figure~\ref{fig:ablation-math500} reports the pre-\method\ and post-\method\ accuracies for both models.
 We observe consistent improvements across the two scales.
-The 1B model shows a substantial increase in accuracy, and the stronger 3B model also improves despite already having much higher initial performance.
-This observation confirms that \method\ does not rely on a teacher like relationship between weaker and stronger models.
+The 1B model shows a substantial increase in accuracy, and the stronger 3B model also improves despite its much higher initial performance.
+This observation suggests that \method\ does not rely on a teacher-like relationship between weaker and stronger models.
 Instead, both models benefit from the PMI-guided multi-model training loop, which appears to amplify helpful reasoning trajectories already present in each model and to reduce the impact of uninformative steps.
 The fact that both models improve together suggests that \method\ functions as a cooperative self-refinement process rather than a form of implicit distillation.

-To ensure that the observed gains of \method\ are not simply due to additional fine-tuning steps or exposure to external supervision, we compare against strong single-model fine-tuning baselines constructed under a matched optimization budget.
+To ensure that the observed gains of \method\ are not simply due to additional fine-tuning steps or exposure to external supervision, we further compare against strong single-model fine-tuning baselines constructed under a matched optimization budget.
 Specifically, we sample 500 training instances from OpenMathInstruct-2~\cite{openmathinstruct2} and fine-tune each model independently using either supervised fine-tuning (SFT)~\cite{ouyang2022training} or group relative policy optimization (GRPO)~\cite{shao2024deepseekmath}.
-All baselines are initialized from the same instruction-tuned checkpoints as \method\ and are trained using the same optimizer, learning rate schedule, number of updates, batch size, and decoding configuration.
+All baselines are initialized from the same instruction-tuned checkpoints as \method\ and are trained using the same optimizer, learning-rate schedule, number of updates, batch size, and decoding configuration.
 Crucially, baseline training does not involve any multi-model interaction, PMI-based modulation, or cross-model feedback.